fenkicorp/calm-dental-care/_fees/nhs.md

 If you had a mixture of NHS and private treatment, you can only get a refund for charges that were part of your NHS treatment.

 Ask your dentist for the NHS receipt form FP64, or a receipt that shows the total NHS charge and the date you paid.
-You'll also need the HC5 (D) refund claim form for dental charges (PDF, 59kb), on which you'll need to explain why you're claiming a refund.
+You'll also need the <a href="https://assets.nhs.uk/prod/documents/HC5D_V10_online_10.2018.pdf" target="blank"> HC5 (D) refund claim form for dental charges</a>, on which you'll need to explain why you're claiming a refund.

 Enclose your original receipt, and make sure you include your full name and the address of your dentist, and post it to the address stated on the form.

-If you're on a low income and find it difficult to pay the charge, you can apply to the NHS Low Income Scheme.
+If you're on a low income and find it difficult to pay the charge, you can apply to the <a href="https://www.nhs.uk/using-the-nhs/help-with-health-costs/nhs-low-income-scheme-lis/" target="blank"> NHS Low Income Scheme</a>.
 You can submit a claim for a refund at the same time as you apply to the Low Income Scheme.
 Refund claims must be submitted within three months of the date on which you paid.